A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Abstract

-As an application of our result, we show that it is possible to do device-independent quantum key distribution (DIQKD) without the assumption that devices do not leak any information after inputs are provided to them.
-We analyze the DIQKD protocol given by Jain, Miller and Shi (2017), and show that when the protocol is carried out with devices that are compatible with $n$ copies of the Magic Square game, it is possible to extract $\Omega(n)$ bits of key from it, even in the presence of $O(n)$ bits of leakage.
-Our security proof is parallel, i.e., the honest parties can enter all their inputs into their devices at once, and works for a leakage model that is arbitrarily interactive, i.e., the devices of the honest parties Alice and Bob can exchange information with each other and with the eavesdropper Eve in any number of rounds, as long as the total number of bits or qubits communicated is bounded.
+Applying our direct product theorem for small communication and techniques related to $\eff$, we show that it is possible to do device-independent (DI) quantum cryptography without the assumption that devices do not leak any information.
+First, we analyze the parallel DI quantum key distribution protocol given by Jain, Miller and Shi (2020), and show that when the protocol is carried out with devices that are compatible with $n$ copies of the Magic Square game, it is possible to extract $\Omega(n)$ bits of key from it, even in the presence of $O(n)$ bits of leakage.
+Second, we show that it is possible to do sequential versions of the Jain, Miller and Shi protocol, which give a better key rate for QKD with leakage, and let us do sequential DI randomness expansion with leakage (it is not known how to do parallel DI randomness expansion even without leakage).
+Third, we show that proofs of quantumness with two entangled provers are resistant to leakage, i.e., classical players who communicate $O(n)$ bits with each other cannot convince the verifier that they share entanglement.